-Fees and Charges:

-Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
+Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
 Investors who are in any doubt as to their tax position should consult their own independent tax advisers.
 In addition, investors should be aware that tax regulations and their application by the relevant taxation authorities change from time to time.
 Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.

-Investors holding position beyond market close of the SGX-ST would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Inverse Strategy including the Stock Borrowing Cost and Rebalancing Cost.
+Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Strategy including the Funding Cost and Rebalancing Cost.
 The Management Fee may be increased up to a maximum of 3% p.a. on giving one month's notice to investors in accordance with the terms and conditions of the Certificates.
 Any increase in the Management Fee will be announced on the SGXNET.
-Due to the difference in trading hours of the SGX-ST and the Relevant Stock Exchange for the Index, unless investors exit their position within the same SGX-ST trading day, they would bear such annualised costs.

-Further Information:

-Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing level of the Index on the previous trading day, the Air Bag Trigger Level for each trading day and the Management Fee and Gap Premium.
+Further Information: Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Stock on the previous trading day, the Air Bag Trigger Price for each trading day and the

+Management Fee and Gap Premium.

-Specific Definitions relating to the Leverage Inverse Strategy
+Specific Definitions relating to the Leverage Strategy

-Description of the Leverage Inverse Strategy
+Description of the Leverage Strategy

-The Leverage Inverse Strategy is designed to track a 7 times daily leveraged inverse exposure to the Index.
+The Leverage Strategy is designed to track a 5 times daily leveraged exposure to the Underlying Stock.

-At the end of each trading day of the Index, the exposure of the Leverage Inverse Strategy to the Index is reset within the Leverage Inverse Strategy in order to retain a daily leverage of 7 times the inverse performance of the Index (excluding costs) regardless of the performance of the Index on the preceding day.
+At the end of each trading day of the Underlying Stock, the exposure of the Leverage Strategy to the Underlying Stock is reset within the Leverage Strategy in order to retain a daily leverage of 5 times the performance of the Underlying Stock (excluding costs) regardless of the performance of the Underlying Stock on the preceding day.
 This mechanism is referred to as the Daily Reset.

-The Leverage Inverse Strategy incorporates an air bag mechanism which is designed to reduce exposure to the Index during extreme market conditions, as further described below.
+The Leverage Strategy incorporates an air bag mechanism which is designed to reduce exposure to the Underlying Stock during extreme market conditions, as further described below.

-Leverage Inverse Strategy Formula
+Leverage Strategy Formula

-LSL_t means, for any Observation Date(t), the Leverage Inverse Strategy Closing Level as of such day (t).
+LSL_t means, for any Observation Date(t), the Leverage Strategy Closing Level as of such day (t).

-Subject to the occurrence of an Intraday Restrike Event, the Leverage Inverse Strategy Closing Level as of such Observation Date(t) is calculated in accordance with the following formulae:
+Subject to the occurrence of an Intraday Restrike Event, the Leverage Strategy Closing Level as of such Observation Date(t) is calculated in accordance with the following formulae: